ksator/lab_management/README.md

 ```

-# How to audit the network
+# How to audit the network with Ansible

 ### How to check if some services (netconf, ssh, ftp, telnet ports) are reachable on Junos devices
 ```